 Located in Belmont California, Waterdog lake is said to be one of the most haunted lakes in California.
 Having grown up in the area, I had always heard of ghost stories about the lake, and a murder.
 The lake is anything that you would expect to find featured in a horror movie, remote, full of weird vibes, and haunted.

-On October 2, 1984, Lance Turner’s body was found on the trail at Waterdog Lake, murdered by Jon Dukel, a serial killer.
-After confessing to the murder, Jon Dunkel described his crime at Waterdog lake as a “Delight in Doing Evil.”
+As with most hauntings, tragedy can leave a dark imprint on the land for the haunting to occur.
+Such is the case with this Lake.
+On October 2, 1984, Lance Turner’s body was found on the trail near the, murdered by Jon Dukel, a serial killer.
+After confessing to the murder, Jon Dunkel described his crime at the lake as a “Delight in Doing Evil.”

 O’Brien began coaching his team and did not see Lance again.
 Later, when the practice ended, O’Brien asked Lance’s coach, Ray Williamson, where Lance was.
 Williamson told him Lance was not at practice that day.
 Several boys reported seeing Lance head toward Waterdog Lake, three-eighths of a mile from the soccer field.
 A search followed.

-William Russell arrived at 6:00 p.m. to pick up his son from soccer practice and, after taking his son home, joined the search for Lance.
-About 8:20 p.m., Russell shined a flashlight onto some bushes in a gully off the path to Waterdog Lake and saw feet sticking out of the bushes.
+William Russell arrived at 6:00 p.m. to pick up his son from soccer practice and, after taking his son home.
+At about 8:20 p.m., Russell shined a flashlight onto some bushes in a gully off the path, and saw feet sticking out of the bushes.
 Lance’s body was found under the overgrown brush.

 Pathologist Peter Benson, M.D., testified Lance had died from blood loss due to multiple stab wounds.
 Two wounds to the heart were each fatal; two other wounds to the lungs were potentially life-threatening.
 There were numerous defensive wounds to the arms and hands, as well as scratches, scrapes, and bruises.